Ssezibwa falls- a perfect cultural and scenic outing

 Today the Baganda people still come here to seek out those who practice traditional healings and are purported to perform miracles.
 The falls and the river that splits into two has meaning to the Baganda people regarding the legend of a woman giving birth and out of her came two rivers, sacrifices are still made here after the birth of twin.

-At the same time this property which is a Buganda Kingdom Heritage site is owned by the Anglican Church of Uganda which is quite evangelical in nature – Baptisms are performed below the falls and Christians come here to pray and spend times of inner reflection.
+At the same time this property which is a Buganda Kingdom Heritage site is owned by the Buganda Kingdom on one side of the River and the Anglican Church of Uganda which is quite evangelical in nature – Baptisms are performed below the falls and Christians come here to pray and spend times of inner reflection.
+At the same time Traditional Beliefs are practiced heree – offerings are brought, sacrifices made.
+Certainly a one of a kind combination of Culture, Religion and Nature.

 There is a resort here called Ssezibwa Falls resort where you can even spend the night and go to sleep with the sounds of the falls, have lunch here or dinner.
 The falls to the Baganda are much more than a mere waterfall, they are a part of their culture, history and traditional belief system.